calumgrant/logical/docs/worklist.md

 - expression syntax `(url = ...)` to introduce a new variable
 - `X has string S else X has type S` `A else B` becomes `A or not A and B`

+- Idea: True object-orientation in QL.
+The "result" is a pointer to an object.
+"Methods" on the object can be virtual and are multi-value. object->begin_F() object->next_F()

 - Try more advanced syntax:
 ```
 M is a method-returning-void if